New — webhooks your AI agents can wait on. Hook & Sense opening to early access.

 How HookSense helps

-When HookSense replays a captured webhook to your endpoint, the original timestamp is preserved by default — useful for confirming your tolerance window actually rejects stale requests.
+When an agent calls `replay_callback`, HookSense preserves the original timestamp by default — useful for confirming your tolerance window actually rejects stale callbacks before they reach an awaiting agent.

 Get a free webhook URL